exasol/ai-lab/doc/developer_guide/developer_guide.md

 The following diagram shows the involved cloudformation stacks:
 ![image info](./img/cloudformation-stacks.drawio.png)

-"DATA-SCIENCE-SANDBOX-VM-Bucket", "DATA-SCIENCE-SANDBOX-CI-TEST-CODEBUILD" & "DATA-SCIENCE-SANDBOX-RELEASE-CODEBUILD" are permanent and need to be deployed using the "deploy" commands (see [commands](#deployment-commands)).
+The following resources are permanent and need to be deployed using the "deploy" [commands](#deployment-commands):
+* `DATA-SCIENCE-SANDBOX-VM-Bucket`
+* `DATA-SCIENCE-SANDBOX-CI-TEST-CODEBUILD`
+* `DATA-SCIENCE-SANDBOX-RELEASE-CODEBUILD`

 The EC2-stack lives only during the creation of a new sandbox image.

 ## Tagging

 Each of the involved resources might cause costs: cloudformation stacks, AMI, EC2 key-pairs.

-To enable you to keep track of all these resources, the implementation tags them after creation with a specific keyword (called __asset-id__).
+To enable keeping track of all these resources, the implementation tags them after creation with a specific keyword (called __asset-id__).

 The S3 objects are identified by the prefix in the S3 bucket.

-The command tags only the dynamically created entities with the asset-id but not the permanent cloudformation stacks.
+The command tags only the dynamically created entities with the *asset-id* but not the permanent cloudformation stacks.

-You can use the command `show-aws-assets` to get a list of all assets which were created during the execution.
+The command `show-aws-assets` lists all assets which were created during the execution.
-This is very useful if an error occured.
+* This is very useful if an error occured.
-If the creation of a sandbox finished normally it is expected to have only the AMI, images (S3 objects) and the export tasks (one for each image) listed.
+* If the creation of a sandbox finished normally the list should contain only the AMI, images (S3 objects) and the export tasks (one for each image).

 ## How to contribute